Melodia Women's Choir: Music

 In 2016, Melodia Women's Choir performed Largo by Antonín Dvořák from his symphony From the New World, using a special arrangement by Margaret Dryburgh and Nora Chambers who created the work in an internment camp in the East Indies in World War II.
 The performance, part of the concert Awakening the Spirit, was presented in conjunction with the New York Philharmonic 175th Anniversary Initiative.

 In 2018, Melodia Women's Choir was honored by the New York City Council for "15 years of outstanding performances and beautiful music" and for "fostering greater harmony throughout our community and beyond."
 Melodia presented the World Premiere commissioned work, Red Bird, by Cevanne Horrocks-Hopayian inspired by the life of Zitkala-Sa in the concert, "Shadows Chasing Light."

 In 2019, Melodia presented "GLORIA: Lifting the Veil on Vivaldi's Masterpiece," an all-female version of the classic work by Antonio Vivaldi, interspersed with dramatic text about the girls' orphanage in Venice where the composer led the music program.
 Melodia also produced the first ever summer sing for women’s voices.

 In 2020, Melodia released two virtual choir selections, Gaelic Blessing by John Rutter in spring 2020 and "The Rose" by Ola Gjeilo on the poetry of Christina Rossetti in the Fall 2020 concert, "Songs of Love and Hope."

 In 2023-24, Melodia Women's Choir celebrated its 20th anniversary with two new commissions by women composers, Dr. Zanaida Stewart Robles ("From the Stone Age," Fall 2023), and Emily Mason ("Your Children, Spring 2024).
 The choir was presented a Proclamation in spring 2023 from the New York City Council by Councilmember Erik Bottcher, "for raising women's voices and fostering greater harmony in New York City."

 Lullaby, a CD released by Melodia Women's Choir, offers a collection of favorite lullabies from 16 classical or classically-styled composers, including Franz Schubert, Sally Lamb McCune, Gustav Holst, Ned Rorem, Johannes Brahms, Eric Whitacre, Paul Halley, Veljo Tormis and Bill Douglas (arranged by Allison Sniffin).
 Melodia Women's Choir is also heard on City of Breath, a CD by the Flutronix, co-founded by collaborators Nathalie Joachim and Allison Loggins-Hull.

 Commissioned composers

 In order to nurture the next generation of women composers, Melodia Women's Choir has initiated commissions and performances of original works.
 Through its Women Composers Competition, Melodia Women's Choir selects and engages composers to write an original SSAA work for the choir.

-Among the women composers commissioned by Melodia Women's Choir are: Allison Sniffin, Oyeme con los ojos (2006) and "Ekō" (2019); Becca Schack, In the End is My Beginning (2007); Chris Lastovicka, Listen to How Birds Sing (2009); Christina Whitten Thomas, Mornings With You (2011); Sally Lamb McCune, Questions About Angels (2012); Nina Siniakova, From the Four Winds (2013); Errollyn Wallen, Full Fathom Five (2014); Hilary Purrington, Cassandra (2016); Cevanne Horrocks-Hopayian, Red Bird (2018), Dr. Zanaida Stewart Robles, "From the Stone Age" (2023) and Emily Mason, Your Children.
+Among the women composers commissioned by Melodia Women's Choir are: Allison Sniffin, Oyeme con los ojos (2006) and "Ekō" (2019); Becca Schack, In the End is My Beginning (2007); Chris Lastovicka, Notes Upon the Breeze (2009); Christina Whitten Thomas, Mornings With You (2011); Sally Lamb McCune, Questions About Angels (2012); Nina Siniakova, From the Four Winds (2013); Errollyn Wallen, Full Fathom Five (2014); Hilary Purrington, Cassandra (2016); Cevanne Horrocks-Hopayian, Red Bird (2018), Dr. Zanaida Stewart Robles, "From the Stone Age" (2023) and Emily Mason, Your Children.